 Pending Submission to other WG or AD disposition

 Automated Service Configuration (June 2013) - TC AUTODISCOVERY

 This specification describes how clients can retrieve configuration for multiple services with a minimum of user-provided information, and as short as possible sequence of queries, and with a minimum of overhead for administrators of the services.

-VALARM Extensions for iCalendar (July 2009) - TC CALDAV
+VALARM Extensions for iCalendar (June 2012) - TC CALENDAR

 This document defines a set of extensions to the iCalendar VALARM component to enhance use of alarms and improve interoperability between clients and servers.

-Schema for representing resources for calendaring and scheduling services (April 2010) - TC RESOURCE
+Schema for representing resources for calendaring and scheduling services (October 2011) - TC VCARD